 4 Things to Do If You Haven’t Been to the Doctor in Years

 So, you haven’t been to the doctor in years.
 No worries, you aren’t alone.
-It’s estimated that 25% of people in the United States don’t have a primary care physician and about 20% of people haven’t been to a doctor in more than five years.
+It’s estimated that nearly a third of Americans don’t have a primary care physician and about 20% of people haven’t been to a doctor in more than five years.

 But now you’ve decided it’s time to fix that.
 Why?

 There could be many reasons.
-Perhaps it’s just recognizing you’re getting older.
-Or perhaps it’s because of a recent health scare to you or a family member.
+Perhaps it’s recognizing you’re getting older.
+Or it’s because of a recent health scare for you or a family member.
 There are many reasons people decide it’s time to find a new PCP.